~ 4 MIN READ

 Creating a Balanced Scorecard in Excel is a bright idea, but only under the right conditions.
 This template will help you get started.

 Creating a Balanced Scorecard (BSC) is one of the best strategic moves an organization of any size can make.
-If you’re beginning to look into scorecarding for your organization, you’re likely toying around with creating your first Balanced Scorecard in Excel.
+If you’re beginning to look into scorecarding for your organization, you’re likely trying to figure out what tool to build it in, and Excel is on your list.
 This is a great, cost-effective option for many companies that are just getting started with a BSC.

-Below, we’ll point out your best options for Balanced Scorecard management, describe when you should create a Balanced Scorecard in Excel, and explain how you can get started as soon as possible.
+Below, we’ll point out your best options for Balanced Scorecard management, describe the pros and cons of creating your Balanced Scorecard in Excel, building it yourself, or using software, and explain how you can get started as soon as possible.